cysouw/diathesis/text/c07_reflexive.md

 ### [ NAG | NaG ] Self-inflicting accusative reflexive+genitive

-Because Genitive arguments are rare overall, there are also only very few examples of reflexive alternations like [@next a,b].
+Genitive arguments are rare overall, so consequently there are also only very few examples of reflexive alternations [@next a,b].
+Note that it seems not to be possible for the genitive argument to be reflexive.

 ::: ex
 a.
 Er bezichtigt mich des Mordes.